Late "G" dye peaks at base positions 190 and 400

 Causes of late "G" dye peaks

-- The cause of late "G" dye peaks is thought to be due to the breakdown of the BigDye sequencing chemistry before sample clean up (ie before the leftover labeled nucleotides are removed).
+- Breakdown of the BigDye™ sequencing chemistry before the sequencing reaction is cleaned up (i.e. before the leftover labeled nucleotides are removed).

 - The problem of late G peaks is often only detected if the sample clean up is not performed correctly.
-In other words, late G dye blobs tend to only be observed when the trace contains early dye blobs.
+In other words, late “G” dye blobs tend to only be observed when the trace contains early dye blobs.

 Solving late "G" dye peak problems